 Sportive bikes — also known as endurance bikes — are 'softer', more comfortable versions of race-orientated road bikes.
 They have slightly more relaxed handling, frames tuned to smooth the ride and capacity for wider tyres along with a less stretched-out riding position.
 They’re ideal for events and long distance rides where the extra comfort is a valuable benefit.
+Here's our pick of the best endurance road bikes you can buy.

 That tends to mean the best sportive bikes are ideal for British riding conditions.
 Extra comfort from the frame and larger volume tyres (25mm and even bigger with disc brakes) smooth out rough roads, the longer wheelbase makes them more stable, and the higher handlebar position reduces the strain on your back and neck.
 Some sportive bikes also have shorter top tubes to bring the handlebars closer to the saddle.